 LG Electronics makes a wide range of efforts to contribute to fostering responsible global citizens and future leaders.
 Our efforts include developing products that bridge the digital divide, establishing IT training facilities and running environmental education programs.

 LG Talking Book Phone(KOREA)

 Since 2005, LG Electronics has cooperated with LG U+ and the LG Sangnam Library to develop mobile phones that read books for the visually impaired.
-A total of 11,500 units were donated between the period of 2005 and 2013.
-The sixth LG Talking Book Phone was developed and donated to social welfare facilities for the disabled in 2013.
+A total of 14,000 units were donated between the period of 2005 and 2015.
+The seventh LG Talking Book Phone was developed and donated to social welfare facilities for the disabled in 2013.
 The new model features a function that allows users to access the "LG Digital Talking Book Library" of the LG Sangnam Library and download audio books.

 Life’s Green Class(KOREA, INDIA)

 In order to foster future generations with a strong sense of responsibility towards the environment, LG Electronics introduced the Life's Green Class in 2006 in association with Hanyang University and educated more than 79,000 children of 261 schools as of 2013.
 This program was also introduced in India at 2010, and operated in conjunction with LGEIL (Indian Subsidiary) and the University of Pune.
 As of 2013, the Life's Green Class visited a total of 198 schools and provided classes to more than 185,000 children.

 In Indonesia, LG Electronics operates the “LG Loves School” program to create an improved learning environment for students from schools in developing areas by replacing old computers and IT equipment and donating electronic products.
 Our employees also teach IT classes for students, and the program is operated in conjunction with scholarship programs and training programs for students and teachers.